Desertflowers/Desertflowers/README.md

 Fairly chill.
 I dont bite so if we have a shared interest feel free to chat!
 I enjoy making new friends, Even if i dont respond much im happy to vibe together.

 I'm an artist so i will often be less active on pt while working on stuff,But will try and respond as soon as i can.
 Or im just on another game/Doing other stuff.
+Just make sure to whisper to interact or i might end up missing it!

 <br>

- whisper to interact i'm not very talkative  but i dont mind a chat!《

 <br>